and get out of the compliance paperwork swamp

 2. Stick like glue

 Do not leave any assessor or NATA staff member alone to interview junior staff members.
-Try to avoid them going through your records, methods or QAP / Proficiency testing results without a tour-guide too.
+Try to avoid them going through your records, methods or QAP / Proficiency testing results without a tour guide.
 This practice leads to many ill-founded non-conformances in assessment reports.
-So just keep popping in, or even better, find space right in with the senior scientists and let them go through the information there where someone can explain it to them.
+So just keep popping in, or even better, ensure that the senior scientists are available so the assessor can go through the information with someone who can explain it to them.

 Ask for details for every non-conformance mentioned.
 Ask those clarifying and reflective questions you learned in your internal auditor course.
 You need enough detail to be able to go back and find what the assessor saw or you will not be able to identify the root cause and fix it.